 Childhood and Adolescent Pathways to Substance Use Disorders (June 2014)

-Acknowledges that while no one factor can predict later-life substance abuse, there are risk factors and behaviours that should trigger a closer look at how to build resiliency and put in place protective factors that can help prevent later-life substance abuse.
+Acknowledges that while no one factor can predict later-life problematic substance use, there are risk factors and behaviours that should trigger a closer look at how to build resiliency and put in place protective factors that can help prevent later-life problematic substance use.

 Explains how childhood and adolescence are times when prevention efforts can have the most impact, particularly if they consider the child or youth’s stage of development.